 Funeral of Little Marie Maughan-Storm Finds Farmers Unprepared.
 Special Correspondence.
 Wellsville, Utah, Nov.
 30.-Funeral services were held over the remains of Miss Marie Maughan, who died in Los Angeles, Cal., last week.
-The ward choir rendered beautiful music ward choir rendered beautiful husic for the occasion, and the following named spoke words of consolation and comfort to the bereaved ones.
-Elders Robert Baxter, P. M. Maughan, W. H. Maughan, W. H. Darley and Bishop Owens, Mrs. Carrie Hoskins also spoke of the purity and nobleness of the ife of the deceased and as a mcm-er of the Primary association.
-Notwithstanding the fact that beau-Notwithstanding the lact that bedu-tiful weather has been enjoyed for several weeks, some of the farmers were not prepared for the snow storm.
+The ward choir rendered beautiful music for the occasion, and the following named spoke words of consolation and comfort to the bereavad ones.
+Elders comfort to the bereaved ones.
+Elders Robert Baxter, P. M. Maughan, W. H. Maughan, W. H. Darley and Bishop Owens, Mrs. Carrie Hoskins also spoke of the purity and nobleness of the life of the deceased and as a mem-ber of the Primary association.
+Notwithstanding the fact that beau-tiful weather has been enjoyed for several weeks, some of the farmers several weeks, some of the interactions were not prepared for the snow storm.
 There are quite a lot of beets in the cround yet, and unless the weather moderates very quickly they are very apt to stay in the ground until next spring.
 POST CARDS.